All posts by Cliff Warner

 • Modification of door requirements for passenger elevators.

-Prior to the 2019 update, the code was revised in 2016 to make many safety improvements, including changes that would minimize the risk of injury to children using residential elevators.
+Before the 2019 update, the code was revised in 2016 to make many safety improvements, including changes that would minimize the risk of injury to children using residential elevators.
 Learn more about the specifics of the American Society of Mechanical Engineers Safety Code and how it helps to make residential elevators safe for all.

 The 3/4 x 4 Rule

 A set of revisions was made to the safety code for residential elevators to prevent entrapment and injury of small children between the hoistway door and the car door.
-These changes focused on decreasing the space between the hoistway door and elevator car door in three ways:
+These changes focused on decreasing the space between the hoistway door and the elevator car door in three ways:

 1. Limiting the space between the hoistway door and the car door so that folding doors reject a 4-inch diameter ball at all points along the gate.
 For sliding doors, this applies to any 4-inch x 4-inch area.

-2. Ensuring that any car door can withstand a force of 75 pounds without warping or displacing the car door from its guide or tracks, so that small children cannot wedge themselves between the two doors.
+2. Ensuring that any car door can withstand a force of 75 pounds without warping or displacing the car door from its guide or tracks so that small children cannot wedge themselves between the two doors.

 3. Deflection was limited to no more than 3/4 inch to minimize give and decrease the likelihood of accidents.